How to Create a Social Media Policy for Law Firms

 What are social media policies for law firms?

-A law firm has some unique reasons for needing a robust social media policy.
+A law firm has some unique reasons for needing a robust policy for social media.
 These reasons include professional codes of conduct and legal obligations that are specific to attorneys.
 The ABA’s (American Bar Association) Model Rules of Professional Conduct contains highly pertinent provisions, such as maintaining confidentiality for information regarding the representation of a client.
 Accordingly, your firm’s policy must ensure no case details or client information are posted on social media.

 Benefits of social media policies for law firms